mfansler/shiny-mm-hspc-rna/README.md

 ### Requirements

-The follow packages must be installed in R:
+The following packages must be installed in R:

 - shiny
 - tidyverse